neuvector/neuvector-helm/README.md

 $ kubectl create secret docker-registry regsecret -n neuvector --docker-server=https://index.docker.io/v1/ --docker-username=your-name --docker-password=your-password --docker-email=your-email
 ```

-Where ’your-name’ is your Docker username, ’your-pword’ is your Docker password, ’your-email’ is your Docker email.
+Where ’your-name’ is your Docker username, ’your-password’ is your Docker password, ’your-email’ is your Docker email.

 To install the chart with the release name `my-release` and image pull secret: